itthinx/woocommerce-coupon-shortcodes/readme.txt

 Full usage instructions and help is provided on these pages:

 - Please refer to the plugin's documentation pages for detailed information [Documentation](https://docs.itthinx.com/document/woocommerce-coupon-shortcodes/)
-- Questions, feedback and suggestions can be posted on the plugin page [WooCommerce Coupon Shortcodes plugin page and Support](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/)
+- Questions, feedback and suggestions can be posted on the plugin page [Coupon Shortcodes for WooCommerce plugin page and Support](https://www.itthinx.com/plugins/woocommerce-coupon-shortcodes/)

 == Installation ==